He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

-When making excuses we often focus on problems, regrets and on things that just didn’t work.
-Therefore to eradicate excuses from our lives we must instead begin focusing on solutions, opportunities and on the things that did work.
-It’s a simple shift, but if we keep this principle at the forefront of our mind when making excuses, it will immediately transform our perspective of the situation at hand.
+It’s a simple shift, but if we keep this principle at the forefront of our mind while making excuses, it will immediately transform our perspective of the situation at hand.

 Seek Alternate Perspectives

 Often the excuses we make are a result of a lack of perspective.
-We simply don’t have or know about the bigger picture.
+We simply don’t have or understand the bigger picture.
 It’s like looking through a keyhole.
-You will never see the entire room, but only a small section of that room.
+You will never see the entire room — only a small section of that room.

-Say for instance you looked through a keyhole and saw papers scattered all over a table.
+Say for instance you looked through a keyhole and saw papers scattered on a table.
 It would be easy to assume that the entire room is an absolute mess.
-However, we don’t have the full picture, do we?
-The rest of the room could be clean and spotless, however our lack of perspective is preventing us from seeing the bigger picture.
+However, we don’t quite have the full picture.
+The rest of the room could be clean and spotless.
+However, our lack of perspective is preventing us from seeing the bigger picture.

 Seek alternate perspectives by asking other people for their opinions, comments, and feedback.
 Get an understanding of how they see the situation before you commit to making your excuses.

-Excuses are often made because we simply don’t want to take responsibility for our shortcomings.
+Excuses are often made because we just don’t want to take responsibility for our shortcomings.

-When we take full responsibility for all failures and mistakes we begin to gain confidence in ourselves and our own abilities.
-Moreover, we begin to feel empowered because life is no longer built upon luck or good fortune, but rather on our ability to successfully adapt to the changing conditions that life throws our way.
+When we take full responsibility for all our failures and mistakes, we quickly grow in confidence.
+Moreover, we feel empowered because life is no longer built upon luck or good fortune, but rather on our ability to successfully adapt to the changing conditions that life throws our way.

 Learn from Past Experience

-Instead of making excuses, commit to learning from this experience in order to better yourself for the future.
+Instead of making excuses, commit to learning from this experience.
+Ask yourself: